N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

 ## Environment Variables
 A value is stored in memory with a particular name so we can refer to it, it is available to any tool/command that wants to look up and get said values.

+The purpose is to stored a value in the os so a particular tool, software or code that will need to refer to is at a later time.
+ -eg. how to connect to a database; an env ver store the connection string.
-They can be used to put credentials into memory- ONLY TEMPORARILY MUST BE DELETED AFTER.
+- They can be used to put credentials into memory- ONLY TEMPORARILY MUST BE DELETED AFTER. so you don't hard code sensitive data into your project.

 They can be set by your sys(windows/linux) but you can do it to

-This environment variable we are setting uo contains info about where to go to find a database
+This environment variable we are setting up contains info about where to go to find a database.

  - ```printenv``` prints out environment variables onto the screen
 - ```printenv *env variable name* ``` print out just one env variable, match the caplocks ![alt text](image-6.png)